kcarnold/cs344/content/units/02data/lab/index.md

 ### Classifier 1

-Here is an example of a task that an advisor might give you:
+Here is an example of a task that a research advisor might give you:

 > Train a classifier to distinguish between images of cats and dogs.
 >